-Mathad Table 101.1: Zend\Ldap\Node\RootDse API Method Description Zend\Ldap\Dn getDn() Gets the DN of the current node as a Zend\Ldap\Dn. string getDnString(string \$caseFold) Gets the DN of the current node as a string. array getDnArray(string \$caseFold) Gets the DN of the current node as an array. string getRdnString(string \$caseFold) Gets the RDN of the current node as a string. array getRdnArray(string \$caseFold) Gets the RDN of the current node as an array. array getObjectClass() Returns the objectClass of the node. string toString() Returns the DN of the current node - proxies to Zend\Ldap\Dn::getDnString() stringtoString() Casts to string representation - proxies to Zend\Ldap\Dn::toString(). array toArray(boolean Returns an array representation of the current node.
-If \$includeSystemAttributes) \$includeSystemAttributes is FALSE (defaults to TRUE) the system specific \$mendesystemAttributes) attributes are stripped from the array.
-Unlike Zend\Ldap\Node\RootDse::getAttributes() the resulting array contains the DN string to Loop (he alson with key 'dn'. string toJson(boolean Returns a JSON representation of the current node using \$includeSystemAttributes) Zend\Ldap\Node\RootDse::toArray(). array getData(boolean Returns the node's attributes.
+Table 105.1: Zend\Ldap\Node\RootDse API Method Description Zend\Ldap\Dn getDn() Gets the DN of the current node as a Zend\Ldap\Dn. string getDnString(string \$caseFold) Gets the DN of the current node as a string. array getDnArray(string \$caseFold) Gets the DN of the current node as an array. string getRdnString(string \$caseFold) Gets the RDN of the current node as a string. array getRdnArray(string \$caseFold) Gets the RDN of the current node as an array. array getObjectClass() Returns the objectClass of the node. string toString() Returns the DN of the current node - proxies to Zend\Ldap\Dn::getDnString(). stringtoString() Casts to string representation - proxies to Zend\Ldap\Dn::toString(). array toArray(boolean Returns an array representation of the current node.
+If \$includeSystemAttributes) \$includeSystemAttributes is FALSE (defaults to TRUE) the system specific attributes are stripped from the array.
+Unlike Zend\Ldap\Node\RootDse::getAttributes() the resulting array contains the DN with key 'dn'. string toJson(boolean Returns a JSON representation of the current node using \$includeSystemAttributes) Zend\Ldap\Node\RootDse::toArray(). array getData(boolean Returns the node's attributes.
 The array contains all attributes in its internal \$includeSystemAttributes) format (no conversion). boolean existsAttribute(string Checks whether a given attribute exists.
-If \$emptyExists is FALSE, empty \$name, boolean \$emptyExists) attributes (containing only array()) are treated as non-existent returning FALSE.
+If \$emptyExists is FALSE, empty \$name, boolean \$emptyExists) attributes (containing only array()) are treated as non-existent returning 1 2 FALSE.
 If \$emptyExists is TRUE, empty attributes are treated as existent returning TRUE.
 In this case the method returns FALSE only if the attribute name is missing in the key-collection. boolean Checks if the given value(s) exist in the attribute.
 The method returns TRUE attributeHasValue(string \$name, only if all values in \$value are present in the attribute.
 Comparison is done mixedlarray \$value) strictly (respecting the data type). integer count() Returns the number of attributes in the node.
 Implements Countable. mixed getAttribute(string Gets a LDAP attribute.
-Data conversion is applied using \$name, integerInull \$index) Zend\Ldap\Attribute::getAttribute(). array getAttributes(boolean Gets all attributes of node.
+Data conversion is applied using \$name, integer null \$index) Zend\Ldap\Attribute::getAttribute(). array getAttributes(boolean Gets all attributes of node.
 If \$includeSystemAttributes is FALSE (defaults to \$includeSystemAttributes) TRUE) the system specific attributes are stripped from the array. arraylinteger Gets a LDAP date/time attribute.
-Data conversion is applied using getDateTimeAttribute(string Zend\Ldap\Attribute::getDateTimeAttribute(). \$name, integerInull \$index) Zend\Ldap\Node\RootDse Reloads the current node's attributes from the given LDAP server. reload(Zend\Ldap\Ldap \$ldap) Zend\Ldap\Node\RootDse Factory method to create the RootDSE. create(Zend\Ldap\Ldap \$ldap) array getNamingContexts() Gets the namingContexts. stringlnull Gets the subschemaSubentry. getSubschemaSubentry() Sets the subschemusuoonary. boolean Determines if the LDAP version is supported. supportsVersion(stringlintlarray supports version(sumginuarray \$versions) boolean supportsSaslMecha- Determines if the cost mechanism is surgered nism(stringlarray Determines if the sasl mechanism is supported. \$mechlist) Cata the service true.
-Detune integer getServerType() Gets the server type.
-Returns Zend\Ldap\Node\RootDse::SERVER_TYPE_GENERICfor unknown LDAP 376 serversZend\Ldap\Node\RootDseChapterROIYPZend\ENap\Node\RootDs OpenLDAP server- L s'(and)L dan Noda Poot Deau SEDVED TVDE ACTIVED IDECTODVfor sZend\Ldap\Node\RootDse::SERVER_TYPE_ACTIVEDIRECTORYfor Microsoft ActiveDirectory
+Data conversion is applied using getDateTimeAttribute(string Zend\Ldap\Attribute::getDateTimeAttribute(). \$name, integerlnull \$index) Zend\Ldap\Node\RootDse Reloads the current node's attributes from the given LDAP server. reload(Zend\Ldap\Ldap \$ldap) Zend\Ldap\Node\RootDse Factory method to create the RootDSE. create(Zend\Ldap\Ldap \$ldap) · array getNamingContexts() Gets the namingContexts. stringlnull Gets the subschemaSubentry. getSubschemaSubentry() boolean Determines if the LDAP version is supported. supportsVersion(stringlintlarray \$versions) boolean supportsSaslMecha- Determines if the sasl mechanism is supported. nism(stringlarray Tr \$mechlist) integer getServerType() Gets the server type.
+Returns Zend\Ldap\Node\RootDse::SERVER_TYPE_GENERICfor unknown LDAP 396 serversZend\Ldap\Node\RootDseChEB\err\05YPZend\ENap\Nbde\RootDse OpenLDAP server- sZend\Ldap\Node\RootDse::SERVER_TYPE_ACTIVEDIRECTORYfor Misson of Astiva Dissolator